-Before we begin, yes, I know that Kindred is in Davidson, not Charlotte - but it's within the Charlotte Metro area (it took us less time to get there than it takes to get to some other parts of the Queen City!), so I've categorized it as a Charlotte restaurant here.
+Before we begin, yes, I know that Kindred is in Davidson, not Charlotte - but it's within the Charlotte Metro area (I mean, it took us less time to get there than it takes to get to some other parts of the Queen City!), so I've categorized it as a Charlotte restaurant here.

-The restaurant’s origin story has been told time and time again in numerous publications, but I’m here to talk about what it’s like to visit Kindred today.
+The restaurant’s origin story has been extensively covered in various publications, but I’m here to share what it’s like to visit Kindred today.
+Stepping inside, I was immediately struck by the inviting, light-filled atmosphere and the friendly, attentive staff.

-Surprisingly there were plenty of reservations available a few days before our visit – even though it was commencement weekend at Davidson College, which is essentially located across the street from Kindred.
-But most of the reservations available were for the courtyard and front patio, which both sounded lovely if we weren’t visiting on a day with a forecast in the 90s.
-So we settled for a 5 p.m. reservation in the dining room and adjusted the rest of our meals that day accordingly.
+Surprisingly, there were plenty of reservations available a few days before my visit – even though it was commencement weekend at Davidson College, which is essentially located across the street from the restaurant.
+But most of the reservations available were for the courtyard and front patio, which both sounded lovely if Michael and I weren’t visiting on a day with a forecast in the 90s.
+So we settled for a 5 o’clock reservation in the dining room and adjusted the rest of the day’s meals accordingly.

-We arrived at 5 o’clock on the dot and found ourselves in a line waiting to get in.
+We arrived right on the dot and found ourselves in a line waiting to get in.
 The experience caught me off-guard a bit.
-Not at being forced to wait (I always say Charlotteans love nothing more than waiting in line for food – yet we also heard a lot of entitled grumblings about having to wait), but because it felt a bit theatrical.
+Not at being forced to wait (I always say Charlotteans love nothing more than waiting in line for food – although we also heard a lot of entitled grumblings about having to wait), but because it felt a bit theatrical.
 One by one, groups were seated by a line of hosts and servers waiting at the door, almost like a choreographed dance.

-We were matched with a young server, who briskly led us past the iconic bar (which was already full and not primed for photographing – but it’s pictured on their websiteΒ if you’re curious) and upstairs.
+We were matched with a young server, who briskly led us past the iconic bar (which was already full and not primed for photographing – but it’s pictured on the restaurant website if you’re curious) and upstairs.

 And my instincts were right because Kindred’s milk bread is pillowy, salty perfection – it’s everything I want in a dinner roll and more.
 Michael and I looked at each other and agreed the meal could have ended with that, and we would have been satisfied.